Release notes are a great way to teach your users about your product.

 Release notes can easily be repurposed as a blog post, so it’s a good idea to showcase the newest product features in your company’s blog.

-Alternatively, you can email users whenever a new release note is published—they’ll definitely notice a new message in their inbox.
+Another option is to email users each time a new release note is published—they’ll definitely notice a new message in their inbox.

 In-app notifications are also helpful.
 A simple, 3-day pop-up box is enough to guide users to the new document.